 And many can now be seen using them as their actual avatar on social media:

 Google used Walls.io to for all the social media displays, including the one for the custom avatars.
 Start creating your own social media feed for your physical or virtual event.
-You can try it out with the one-week Walls.io trial.
+You can try it out with the Walls.io free trial.